Code of Ethics

 In borderline cases, we ask:

-Can we explain this publicly without discomfort?
+Could we explain this publicly with full clarity?

-When in doubt, we prefer to decline.
+When in doubt, we decline.